-In the last ten years, the wedding industry has exploded with wedding conferences, workshops and general opportunities for continuing education.
+In the last fifteen years, the wedding industry has exploded with wedding conferences, workshops, and general opportunities for continuing education.
 While it’s certainly fantastic to have so many things to consider, you can quickly become overwhelmed with all of the options if you aren’t careful.

 So the question remains—which wedding industry conference is the best fit for me?

 First, you’ll want to revisit your current business goals, as well as look ahead to where you are going.
 Ask yourself:

 - What do I hope to get out of attending wedding conferences?
 In other words, what has to happen in order for this to be considered a success?

 - What wedding industry conferences have I attended in the past?
 Of those, what went well and what ended up not being a fit, and why?

 - Who am I hoping to meet at these conferences, and what do I hope it does for my company?

 Next, it’s time you review your options.
 Below is a brief outline of just a few of the events afforded to you in the wedding industry-

 Run by The Knot + WeddingWire, these one-day (or half-day) events are great for those simply looking to dip their toes into attending educational sessions.
 These are hosted throughout the US in a given year, and the speakers will rotate depending on the location.
 With this option, you’ll want to pay close attention to who is speaking and how the day will run.

 The bonus of the WeddingPro Workshop, especially if being hosted close by, is that it will have very minimal impact on your time and financial commitment.
 The downside is that you’ll also be limited to just a handful of subject matters being explored.